Protect payment transactions with Fraud Prevention

 Install reCAPTCHA Enterprise on your payment frontend

-To start detecting attacks, install a score-based key on each page in your payment user flow.
+To start detecting attacks, install a score-based reCAPTCHA key on each page in your payment user flow.
 This includes the interface where a user reviews their cart, selects their payment method, and completes the purchase.
 After the user has made their selection at each step, call grecaptcha.enterprise.execute() to generate a token.
 To learn how to install score-based keys and call execute(), see Install score-based keys.

-The following example shows how to integrate a score-based key on a credit card transaction event.
+The following example shows how to integrate a score-based key on a credit card transaction event:

 function submitForm() {